vale25611/codepath-prework/README.md

 Submitted by: **Valentina Quiroga**

-**colorChange** is an app that changes the color of your background
+**colorChange** is an app that changes the color of your background and displays 3 lables

 Time spent: **8** hours spent in total